 Running toy with a flywheel (Yutaka, Ohashi: filed 1977, approved 1978) & Gear changing mechanism for toy vehicle driving devices (Masubuchi, Hiroshi: filed 1978, approved 1983).
 Happy reading!
 Clicking on “Images” in the top of those links will give you the full patent document.

 Practically, this motor is made up of brass and nylon gears, and maybe some nickel in there around the axle I’m not sure.
 The use of some nylon gears in here is by design due to their ability to deform (in a good way) under stress, lightness (one of these gears in the one that drops out of the way when the clutch is engaged), and not least their ability to run dry due to a certain amount of friction reduction (slippi-ness) being a part of the material itself.
 And they are actually very hard wearing and used even in industrial applications believe it or not.
 When these motors came out of the factory, apart from some light grease around the gear rod joints, axles and bushings, they were dry.
 Which for this motor (combo of brass and nylon) is a good thing, any dust that does get in there has nothing really stick to.
 Brass and nylon also have natural low friction properties, it’s one of the reasons why they are used in gearing’s in the first place .
 The challenge is what to do after decades of dust and crap have slowly invaded the motor (the dust cover can only keep out so much but does do a good job) and built up in there.
 If you can somehow get it back to its original dry state, with some minimal lube around the joints & bushings then that would be good way to go (maybe some dry lube inside if needed).
 There are a number of things that make that difficult but I’ll leave that for a future post.
-Rule of thumb should be – if you get it running pretty well with just some lube (CRC-556 type – penetrative loosening up but safe/non-destructive on all materials) outside of the motor then leave it at that.
+Rule of thumb should be – if you get it running pretty well with just some lube (CRC-556 or synthetic type – penetrative loosening up but safe/non-destructive on all materials) outside of the motor then leave it at that.
 The risk you run with putting any actual lube (not 556) inside the motor is that you create a grinding paste that will carve into those nylon gears and ultimately shear one of the teeth off.
 Anyway some food for thought!

 - Maintenance: Sanding rear tires/ RegripWith one of these old Clutch Poppers, there’s a good chance the rear tires have become quite shiny.
 This means they will not grip as well to a surface, therefore not travel as well/fast or spin out if going too […]